kandarp0007/SOC_WEBAPI_PROJECT/README.md

 # SOC_WEBAPI_PROJECT

-this is created under guidance of of prashant jadav and apurva mehta created by suman vadhel(CE138) and kandarp patel(CE097) project submission of SOC
+This project is created under guidance of
+ Prof. Prashant M. Jadav and Prof. Apurva A. Mehta
+& created by Suman Vadhel(CE138) and Kandarp Patel(CE097)
+as  project submission of the Subject Service Oriented Computing